fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_gt/sub/02_getstarted.rst

    (b) `Section 5 of MLPro 1.0 paper <https://doi.org/10.1016/j.mlwa.2022.100341>`_

-**4. Understanding Game Board and Player in MLPro-GT** First of all, it is important to understand the structure of a game board in MLPro-GT, which can be found in :ref:`this page <target_gb_gt>`.
+**4. Understanding Game Board and Player in MLPro-GT** First of all, it is important to understand the structure of a game board in MLPro-GT, which can be found on :ref:`this page <target_gb_gt>`.

    In reinforcement learning, we have two types of agents, such as a single-agent RL or a multi-agent RL.
 Both of the types are covered by MLPro-RL.
    Meanwhile, in MLPro-GT, we focus on a multi-player GT because there are no significant advantages of using game theory for single-player.